 All text data are presented in SGML/XML form, using a very simple, minimal markup structure all text consists of printable ASCII, whitespace, and printable code points in the Latin1 Supplement character table, as defined by both ISO-8859-1 and the Unicode Standard (ISO 10646) for the accented characters used in Spanish.
 The Supplement/accented characters are rendered using UTF-8 encoding.

-For all of the documents in this corpus, we have applied a rudimentary (and _approximate_) categorization of DOC units into four distinct types.
+For all of the documents in this corpus, a rudimentary (and _approximate_) categorization of DOC units into four distinct types has been applied.
 The classification is indicated by the type=string attribute that is included in each opening DOC tag.
 The four types are:

 - story : This is by far the most frequent type, and it represents the most typical newswire item: a coherent report on a particular topic or event, consisting of paragraphs and full sentences.